endevver/mt-plugin-git-plugin-directory/docs/Classes.md

   This plugin's `MT::Plugin` subclass and value for `plugin_class` key.

+* `PluginDirectory::App`

+  An MT::App subclass providing handlers for public access to the plugin directory.

+* `PluginDirectory::App::API`

+  A subclass of `PluginDirectory::App` which provides handlers for the REST API.

 * `PluginDirectory::API`

-  The base class for the Plugin Directory's API
+  The base class for the Plugin Directory's API classes

 * `PluginDirectory::API::Metadata`

-  The class which defines the Plugin Directory's Metadata API and handles all access to it
+  A subclass of `PluginDirectory::API` which defines the Plugin Directory's Metadata API.

 * `PluginDirectory::API::REST`

-  The class which defines the Plugin Directory's REST API and handles all access to it
+  A subclass of `PluginDirectory::API` which defines the Plugin Directory's REST API.

 * `PluginDirectory::Blog`